azra-l/festival-fanatic/README.md

 ## Azra

 ## Stanford
+- Implemented Spotify OAuth, user authentication/persistance using sessions, redux, secured backend API and frontend assets
+- Researched and implemented Spotify APIs, BandsInTown API and other third party APIs
+- Designed architecture of the frontend and backend, helped teammates with frontend and backend additions and trouble shooted

 ## Tristan

 ---

+## TODO: Will delete in the future

 ## Who is it for?
 * Spotify Users that attend music festivals or concerts with multiple artists attending